-The trading price of our common stock is volatile.
-The trading price of our common stock has been subject to wide fluctuations in the past, and we may not be able to increase or sustain the current market price of our common stock in the future.
+The Trading Price of Our Common Stock Is Volatile.
+The trading price of our common stock has been subject to wide fluctuations in the past.
+We may not be able to increase or sustain the current market price of our common stock in the future.
 The market price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

-- . quarterly variations in operating results; - . shortages announced by suppliers - . announcements of technological innovations or new products; - . acquisitions or businesses, products or technologies; - . changes in pending litigation; - . our ability to spin-off any business units; - . applications or product enhancements by us or by our competitors; and - . changes in financial estimates by securities analysts.
+. quarterly variations in operating results;

+- . shortages announced by suppliers; - . announcements of technological innovations or new products; - . acquisitions or businesses, products or technologies; - . changes in pending litigation; - . our ability to spin-off any division; - . applications or product enhancements by us or by our competitors; and - . changes in financial estimates by securities analysts.